Training the Conservation Stewards of Tomorrow

 - Collect & post observations for ACR’s online biodiversity catalog on iNaturalist,

-- Co-lead Guided Nature Walks for Bouverie visitors,
+- Co-lead Guided Nature Walks and Twilight Hikes for Bouverie visitors,

 - Serve as Youth Leaders for ACR special events,

-- Assist with conservation & restoration projects on ACR lands, and
+- Assist with conservation science and stewardship projects on ACR lands, and

 Training and mentoring the next generation of conservation stewards has never been more important and the Juniper Program is one of many ways that ACR is putting Conservation in Action.